-- 1. On October 13, 2016, IRC notified claimant, a 27 year old man, that he was not eligible for regional center services because the records he provided to IRC did not establish that he had a substantial disability as a result of an intellectual disability, autism, cerebral palsy, epilepsy, or a disabling condition closely related to an intellectual disability that required similar treatment needs as an individual with an intellectual disability. - 2.
-On October 28, 2016, claimant filed a Fair Hearing Request appealing IRC's determination, and this hearing ensued. - 3.
-Nobody appeared on behalf of claimant.
-OAH served the notice of hearing, and IRC sent a follow-up letter one week before the hearing, again notifying claimant of the date, time, and location of the hearing.
-Service of the notice was proper and claimant is in default.
+- 1. On August 23, 2017, IRC notified claimant, a 27-year-old-man, that he was not eligible for regional center services because the records he provided to IRC did not establish that he had a substantial disability as a result of an intellectual disability, autism, cerebral palsy, epilepsy, or a disabling condition closely related to an intellectual disability that required similar treatment needs as an individual with an intellectual disability. - 2.
+On September 26, 2017, claimant's mother filed a Fair Hearing Request on claimant's behalf appealing IRC's determination.
+The request was vague and read: "because my son have need that hasn't been address please reconsider reprocess/evaluating my son." - 3.
+Neither claimant's mother nor claimant attended the informal meeting set after the filing of the fair hearing request; according to Ms. Zermeño, claimant's mother said she just wanted to proceed with a "state hearing." - 4.
+A Notice of Hearing was sent to claimant's address of record, which was provided on the Fair Hearing Request.
+Service of the Notice of Hearing was proper.
+Prior to the hearing, IRC also sent its exhibits to claimant, and provided a certified mail printout showing it was received.
+The exhibits contained a cover letter reminding claimant of the date and time of the hearing. - 5.
+Neither claimant nor his authorized representative appeared at the hearing.
 IRC requested a hearing on the merits.